Best Mint Alternatives in 2026

 See how much you have 'In My Pocket' to spend

-PocketGuard's free tier offers basic bank-synced expense tracking, making it the closest to Mint's free model.
-The 'In My Pocket' safe-to-spend feature is genuinely useful.
-The free version is limited, but for casual tracking it covers the basics Mint users expect.
+PocketGuard's free tier offers basic bank-synced expense tracking, making it the closest thing to Mint's free model.
+The 'In My Pocket' safe-to-spend feature distills your finances into a single useful number.
+The free version is limited, but for casual tracking it covers the basics that most Mint users relied on.
+Plus at ~$7.99/month unlocks full functionality.

 Strengths